hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor_profile_endpoint.html.markdown

 The following arguments are supported:

-* `name` - (Required) The name which should be used for this Cdn AFDEndpoint.
-Changing this forces a new Cdn AFDEndpoint to be created.
+* `name` - (Required) The name which should be used for this Frontdoor Profile Endpoint.
+Changing this forces a new Frontdoor Profile Endpoint to be created.

-* `cdn_profile_id` - (Required) The ID of the cdn AFDEndpoint.
-Changing this forces a new cdn AFDEndpoint to be created.
+* `frontdoor_profile_id` - (Required) The ID of the Frontdoor Profile.
+Changing this forces a new Frontdoor Profile Endpoint to be created.

-* `location` - (Required) The Azure Region where the cdn AFDEndpoint should exist.
-Changing this forces a new cdn AFDEndpoint to be created.
+* `location` - (Required) The Azure Region where the Frontdoor Profile Endpoint should exist.
+Changing this forces a new Frontdoor Profile Endpoint to be created.

 * `enabled_state` - (Optional) Whether to enable use of this rule.
 Permitted values are 'Enabled' or 'Disabled'

 * `origin_response_timeout_seconds` - (Optional) Send and receive timeout on forwarding request to the origin.
 When timeout is reached, the request fails and returns.

-* `tags` - (Optional) A mapping of tags which should be assigned to the cdn AFDEndpoint.
+* `tags` - (Optional) A mapping of tags which should be assigned to the Frontdoor Profile Endpoint.

 ## Attributes Reference

 In addition to the Arguments listed above - the following Attributes are exported:

-* `id` - The ID of the cdn AFDEndpoint.
+* `id` - The ID of the Frontdoor Profile Endpoint.

 * `deployment_status` -